dotnet/roslynator/docs/HowToConfigureRefactorings.md

-﻿# How to: Configure Refactorings
+# How to: Configure Refactorings

+Refactoring represents a single operation for a given span of text.

 > Note: There is a difference between analyzers and refactorings (Please see [Analyzers vs. Refactorings](AnalyzersVsRefactorings.md)).
 If you want to configure analyzers please see [How to Configure Analyzers](HowToConfigureAnalyzers.md).